WeblateOrg/weblate/docs/admin/access.rst

 given action, the check is carried out according to scope, and the following checks are performed in the order:

-1. :guilabel:`Component list` is matched against component or project.
+1. Group :guilabel:`Component list` is matched against accessed component or project (for project level access).

-2. :guilabel:`Components` are matched against component or project.
+2. Group :guilabel:`Components` are matched against accessed component or project (for project level access).

-3. :guilabel:`Projects` are matched against project.
+3. Group :guilabel:`Projects` are matched against accessed project.

 As you can see, granting access to a component automatically grants user access to a containing project as well.